PetropoulakisPanagiotis/nearest-neighbor-search/README.md

 git clone https://github.com/PetropoulakisPanagiotis/neighbors-problem.git
 ```
 # Tutorial
-* This repository contains a [tutorial](https://github.com/PetropoulakisPanagiotis/neighbors-problem/tree/master/tutorial) for newcomers.
+* This repository contains a [tutorial](https://github.com/PetropoulakisPanagiotis/neighbors-problem/tree/master/tutorial) for newcomers

 # How It Works
 * Lsh: Each model stores the data points in L hash tables.
-Every new query is hashed and is <br />  compared with the data of one specific bucket.
+Every new query is hashed and is <br />  compared with the data of one specific bucket
 * Hypercube: Each model stores the data points in a hypercube structure(vector).
-Every new query is hashed and is <br /> compared with the data of one or more(neighbor vertices) vertices.
+Every new query is hashed and is <br /> compared with the data of one or more(neighbor vertices) vertices

 ## Hash functions: Lsh Euclidean
 ![alt text](https://github.com/PetropoulakisPanagiotis/neighbors-problem/blob/master/images/h_euclidean.png) <br /> <br />